evinstk/evinstk.github.io/docs/pc-goals.md

 > How can we achieve this goal concretely, and what would it mean for Dust to fail?
 At this point, if she doesn't learn more about her family circumstances, nothing much changes for her.
 I think we need a specific next step here and more details on what Dust knows currently.

+**Mid-term.** Dust wants to leave Shadycreek Run someday.
+She wants to build up enough means, money, and influence to make a better life for herself in a new city.

 **Short-term.** Dust and Zora are working a job because that's what they do.
 They're criminals and they love it.

 > Just need to know what the job is here and I think the rest of the criteria will follow!